data61/clkhash/README.md

 or you can make your own.

-To hash this data using its schema, with the shared secret keys `horse` and `staple`:
+To hash this data using its schema, with the shared secret key `horse_staple`:

-    $ clkutil hash fake-pii-out.csv horse staple fake-pii-schema.json /tmp/fake-clk.json
+    $ clkutil hash fake-pii-out.csv horse_staple fake-pii-schema.json /tmp/fake-clk.json
     CLK data written to /tmp/fake-clk.json

-Note the keys should only be shared with the other entity - and not with anyone carrying out the record linkage.
+Note the secret should only be shared with the other entity - and not with anyone carrying out the record linkage.
+Knowledge of this secret allows reconstruction of the PII from the CLKs.

 To use the command line tool without installing `clkhash`, install the dependencies, then run: